Why Lowe’s Companies Inc. [LOW] is a riskier Long-Term Investment

-Lowe’s Companies Inc. [LOW] took an upward turn with a change of 5.24%, trading at the price of $88.11 during the trading session on Thursday.
+Lowe’s Companies Inc. [LOW] took an downward turn with a change of -6.54%, trading at the price of $80.42 during the trading session on Wednesday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 9.72 million shares changed hands being bought and sold, while Lowe’s Companies Inc. shares have an average trading volume of 5.60M shares for that time period.
-LOW monthly volatility recorded 9.19%, in the meanwhile having share price volatility for the week set at 9.11%.
-PS value for LOW stocks is 0.94 with PB recorded at 27.53.
+During the last trading session 8.04 million shares changed hands being bought and sold, while Lowe’s Companies Inc. shares have an average trading volume of 5.91M shares for that time period.
+LOW monthly volatility recorded 9.31%, in the meanwhile having share price volatility for the week set at 5.66%.
+PS value for LOW stocks is 0.85 with PB recorded at 31.05.

 Lowe’s Companies Inc. [NYSE:LOW]: Analyst Rating and Earnings

 Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Lowe’s Companies Inc. [LOW] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 4/29/2019.
-This is compared to its latest closing price of $83.72.
+As it relates to Lowe’s Companies Inc. [LOW] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 1/30/2020.
+On average, stock market experts give LOW an Overweight rating.
+The average 12-month price forecast for this stock is $80.42, with the high estimate being $165.00, the low estimate being $85.00 and the median estimate amounting to $120.00.
+This is compared to its latest closing price of $86.05.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Lowe’s Companies Inc. [LOW] is sitting at 4.62.
+This is compared to 1 month ago, when its average rating was 4.64.

 Pay attention to the next-scheduled financial results for this company to be released, which is slated for 05/20/2020.